 Put the file of your GPS-track from your GPS to your PC.

-Select Add data in the hamburger menu on the left and select the option Upload route
+Select in the hamburger menu the option Upload routes

 Select the file (GPS-track) for upload (see below the supported formats)

 Give a name, type and description to your route

 After upload, your route will be processed and you will receive an email when it is done

 Formats and content supported for upload

 Not all formats and versions are supported for upload!

 The GPX format (recommend).
 Your GPX can contain as well a continuous track, as a a route (see further).
 Remark: when a GPX-file contains several tracks/routes, only the longest track/route will be processed.

 The format GDB 2.0, and 3.0.
 Your GDB can contain as well a continuous track, as a a route (see further).
 Remark: when a GDB-file contains several tracks/routes, only the longest track/route will be processed

 In case the file contains a route (vs a track), the way-points will be used as markers on the RouteYou network and we will (re)calculate the route between the way-points.
 (We use the OpenStreetMap network.)